icon-project/icon-service/docs/governance_score_api.md

 # Overview

-* Governance SCORE means a built-in SCORE that manages many adjustable parameters required by the operation of ICON network.
+* Governance SCORE is a built-in SCORE that manages adjustable characteristics of ICON network.
 * Address: cx0000000000000000000000000000000000000001

 # Value Types